deansher/codrag/README.md

    - Cora is commonly packaged in Docker along with a **local Weaviate** instance.
 By default, the Weaviate instance stores index data on the host filesystem, so your state is preserved between container restarts.

 2. **Multi-Repo Support**
-   - A single Cora instance can track multiple **project directories** (checked-out GitHub repos) via **Cojack**, which notifies Cora of file changes.
+   - A single Cora instance can track one checked-out git repo via **Cojack**, which notifies Cora of file changes.
+   - Future: We intend Cora to support multiple **project directories** (checked-out GitHub repos)
-   - Cora can also fetch data directly from GitHub repositories (both private and public), performing indexing without requiring local checkouts.
+   - Future: We intend Cora to support fetching data directly from GitHub repositories (both private and public), performing indexing without requiring local checkouts.

 3. **Continuous Real-Time Indexing**
    - **Cojack** monitors code changes in your Git repos and triggers reindex calls to Cora.